JoeReid/buffassignment/README.md

 docker-compose -f ./deploy/testing.yaml down --volumes
 ```

+### N/B:

+There are two docker compose files (`./deploy/testing.yaml`, `./deploy/localdeploy.yaml`)

+`testing.yaml` is just the postgres database and it's init task.
+This should be used to spin up a testing env only

+`localdeploy.yaml` deploys the full service and the DB etc. This should be used if you want to explore the service
+(I.E. running curl requests against the endpoints)

 ### Example Requests

 Get a list of all the video_streams (using yaml codec for read-ability)